mangstadt/Sleet/README.markdown

 The main class, `sleet.Sleet`, takes a number of command-line arguments.
 All arguments are in "long form" for readability.

-    --smtpPort=PORT
+    --smtp-port=PORT
     The SMTP server port (defaults to 25).

-    --smtpMsaPort=PORT
+    --smtp-msa-port=PORT
-    The SMTP Mail Submission port (defaults to 587).
+    The SMTP mail submission port (defaults to 587).

-    --pop3Port=PORT
+    --pop3-port=PORT
     The POP3 server port (defaults to 110).

-    --hostName=NAME [required]
+    --host-name=NAME [required]
-    The external host name of this server (e.g. myserver.com).
+    The host name of this server (e.g. myserver.com).
-    This is what's used in email addresses coming from this server.
+    This is what's used in email addresses destined for and coming from this server.

     --database=PATH
-    The path to where the database will be stored or "MEM" to use an in-memory database. (defaults to "sleet-db").
+    The path to where the database will be stored or "MEM" to use an in-memory database (defaults to "sleet-db").

-    --smtp-server-log=PATH
+    --smtp-inbound-log=PATH
-    The path to where SMTP transactions that the server receives are logged.
+    The path to where inbound SMTP transactions are logged.

-    --smtp-client-log=PATH
+    --smtp-outbound-log=PATH
-    The path to where SMTP transactions that the server sends are logged.
+    The path to where outbound SMTP transactions are logged.

     --smtp-msa-log=PATH
-    The path to where SMTP MSA transactions are logged.
+    The path to where inbound SMTP mail submission transactions are logged.

     --pop3-log=PATH
-    The path to where POP3 transactions that the server receives are logged.
+    The path to where POP3 transactions are logged.

     --version
     Prints the version.